 You need to be able to:

-On completion of an SVQ you could study part time at college for Brickwork (PDA) or Advanced Craft Certificate in Brickwork.
+On completion of an SVQ you could study part time at college for Advanced Craft Brickwork.

 With experience you can apply for promotion to supervisory posts.

 You might go on to work for yourself, sub-contracting your labour to building contractors.
 Eventually you could run your own specialist firm, employing other staff.